jbeck018/howlerops/docs/MONITORING_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-A production-ready, comprehensive monitoring and observability solution has been implemented for SQL Studio.
+A production-ready, comprehensive monitoring and observability solution has been implemented for Howlerops.
 The solution follows industry best practices, provides complete visibility into all aspects of the system, and includes robust operational procedures for incident response.

 The monitoring infrastructure is:
 - **Complete:** Covers metrics, logs, traces, and alerts